An Ultimate Guide on How to Get to Alassio in Liguria [2026]

 Where to stay in Alassio

-I did some research and I can say that tourists can find a lot of different accommodation options to stay here.
+After you have already decided how to get to Alassio, it is the time to figure out available accommodation options.
+I did some research and I can say that tourists can find a lot of of them to stay here.
 In Alassio there are hotels of any star category, from luxury to standard hotels.
 The type of accommodation such as apart-hotels or apartments is becoming increasingly popular, which gives resort guests greater freedom of choice.
 The following hotels in Alassio are popular among travellers:

 Grand Hotel Spiaggia 4* has its own beach, restaurant and outdoor rooftop pool.
 Hotel guests can also enjoy free Wi-Fi and private parking for an additional fee (reservation is required).
-The hotel offers a 24-hour front desk, fax/copying services and luggage storage;
+It is important to have a parking place in case you choose a car as a way of how to get to Sanremo.
+The hotel offers a 24-hour front desk, fax/copying services and luggage storage.

 Hotel Villa Igea 3* is located on the embankment; the nearest beach is a few minutes’ walk.
 The hotel has its own terrace overlooking the sea and the garden.
 Free Wi-Fi is available throughout the hotel.
 Paid public parking is provided nearby (reservation is required).
 As online booking services provide tourists reviews, I found out that the front desk is open 24 hours a day and luggage storage services are also available.